mohsen1/hotmic-virtualizer/CONTRIBUTING.md

-# Contributing to Sonic Rings Visualizer
+# Contributing to Hotmic Virtualizer

 Thank you for your interest in contributing!
 This document provides guidelines and instructions for contributing to the project.